3401 Walnut Street, 459C

 He holds a B.Sc. in Physics from the Australian Defence Force Academy, from which he also received his officer’s commission in the Royal Australian Navy, and a Ph.D. in Theoretical and Applied Mechanics from Cornell University.

-• Linnea Gandhi, Anoushka Kiyawat, Colin Camerer, Duncan Watts (Working), Hypothetical nudges provide misleading estimates of real behavior change.
+Linnea Gandhi, Anoushka Kiyawat, Colin Camerer, Duncan Watts (Working), Prospects for using hypothetical nudges to approximate real behavior change.

 For doctoral students studying a specific advanced subject area in computer and information science.
 The Independent Study may involve coursework, presentations, and formally gradable work comparable to that in a CIS 5000 or 6000 level course.
 The Independent Study may also be used by doctoral students to explore research options with faculty, prior to determining a thesis topic.
 Students should discuss with the faculty supervisor the scope of the Independent Study, expectations, work involved, etc. The Independent Study should not be used for ongoing research towards a thesis, for which the CIS 9990 designation should be used.